Proven Jolly Phonics Methods for Reading and Writing

 4. Identifying Sounds in Words

 One of the easiest ways to know how to spell a word is to listen for the sounds in that word.
-Even with tricky words, an understanding of letter sounds can help.
+Even with tricky words, understanding letter sounds can be helpful.

 Play Games